runnerty/runnerty/docs/config.md

 runnerty -c /path/config.json
 ```

-In the config.json file is set the configuration of the different triggers, executors, notificators and global values (params, paths, files, etc.) which are going to be used on the processes:
+In the config.json file is set the configuration of the different triggers, executors, notifiers and global values (params, paths, files, etc.) which are going to be used on the processes:

 ```json
 {